CPeluti/mutrose-vscode/README.md

 - A new Tree View for all .gm in the workspace

 ## System Requirements
+### Modelling
 	For the modelling part, any system should work as long as they can run the vscode.
-But, for executing the MutRoSe, it's required a linux system.
-Ubuntu is recommended since that's the target distro for the MutRoSe binary, but it should work with other distributions.
+### MutRoSe
+- Ubuntu
+- Python3
+- matplotlib==3.10.0

 ## How to use
 Since the extension expects the same project pattern as the MutRoSe, your workspace needs to have the following structure: